Minimum English language requirements

 - Note - TOEFL ITP results are not accepted.

 Do I need to sit an English language test?

 Students who have previously studied in English may be exempt from submitting formal test results to show their English proficiency.
 Please note that the exemptions must be met exactly as stated on the University Admissions in Sweden website.
-It is not acceptable to simply include a certificate from your university stating your studies were taught in English.

 Some programmes have higher English language requirements